 Armenia’s Echmiadzin Cathedral (also spelled “Etchmiadzin”), built in the early fourth century (or around the time Tiridates III converted to Christianity), is considered the oldest cathedral in the world.
 Its design was said to have come to St Gregory the Illuminator in a vision.

 Built on top of a pagan temple, it serves as the holy seat of the Catholicos.
-As the earliest known domed church with a cruciform (shaped like a cross) plan, the cathedral’s architecture exerted profound influence on Christian architecture.
-The church’s exterior features carved reliefs and ornaments, and the interior showcases a painted dome and frescoes depicting scenes from the Old Testament.
+As the earliest known domed church with a cruciform plan (shaped like a cross), the cathedral’s architecture exerted profound influence on Christian architecture.
+The church’s exterior features carved reliefs and ornaments and the interior showcases a painted dome and frescoes depicting scenes from the Old Testament.
 It is listed as a UNESCO World Heritage Site.

 Initially grouped with the Metropolitan Church of Caesaria of Roman-controlled Cappadocia, the Armenian Church asserted its autonomy in the early fifth century, and separated from the Catholic Church after the Council of Chalcedon (451), which established the dual nature (human and divine) of Christ.
 The Armenian Church sees Christ as being of one incarnate nature, where both divine and human nature are united.